beeware/beeware/docs/tutorial/tutorial-4.rst

 ``say_hello`` function again to handle this edge case.

-At the top of the file, between the imports and the ``class HelloWorld`` definition, add a utility methods to generate an appropriate greeting depending on the value of the name that has been provided::
+At the top of the file, between the imports and the ``class HelloWorld`` definition, add a utility method to generate an appropriate greeting depending on the value of the name that has been provided::

     def greeting(name):